Healthy living

 Before receiving the influenza vaccine, your immunisation provider will go through a pre-screening checklist with you.
 Make sure to tell them if you (or your child):

-• are unwell (have a temperature over 38.5°C).
+• is unwell (with a temperature over 38.5°C)

-• have had a severe allergy to anything.
+• has a severe allergy to anything

-• are under 6 months of age.
+• is under 6 months of age, or

-• have had Guillain-Barré syndrome (GBS).
+• has had Guillain-Barré syndrome (GBS).

 Your immunisation provider will help you decide whether the vaccine is recommended for you.